 (b) references in this Section 8 to a CUSC Modification Proposal shall include and apply to a group of two or more CUSC Modification Proposals so amalgamated;

-(c) the Proposers of each such CUSC Modification Proposal shall co-operate in deciding which of them is to provide a representative for any Workgroup in respect of the amalgamated CUSC Modification Proposal and, in default of agreement, the Panel Chairman shall nominate one of the Proposers for that purpose.
+(c) the Proposers of each such CUSC Modification Proposal shall co-operate in deciding which of them is to provide a representative for any Workgroup in respect of the amalgamated CUSC Modification Proposal and, in default of agreement, the Panel Chair shall nominate one of the Proposers for that purpose.

 In respect of any CUSC Modification Proposal that the CUSC Modifications Panel determines to proceed directly to wider consultation in accordance with Paragraph 8.19.2, the CUSC Modifications Panel, may at any time prior to the CUSC Modifications Panel Recommendation Vote having taken place decide to establish a Workgroup of the CUSC Modifications Panel and the provisions of Paragraph 8.20 shall apply.
 In such case the CUSC Modifications Panel shall be entitled to adjust the timetable referred to at Paragraph 8.19.1(b) and the Code Administrator shall be entitled to adjust the timetable referred to at Paragraph 8.19.1(c), provided that the Authority, after receiving notice, does not object.